aszinck/BURGEE/README.md

 Created by Ann-Sofie P. Zinck (a.p.zinck@tudelft.nl | @aszinck)

 # Intro to BURGEE
 This repository contains the code for the Basal melt rates Using Rema and Google Earth Engine (BURGEE) method.
-This is a method to obtain basal melt rates at high spatial resolution and is accompanied with a paper to be submitted soon.
+This is a method to obtain basal melt rates at high spatial resolution.

+I highly recommend new uses to Google Earth Enigne to first have a look at [Google's Get Started with Earth Engine page](https://developers.google.com/earth-engine/guides/getstarted).

 # About BURGEE
 BURGEE creates high resolution co-registered DEMs using the Reference Elevation Model of Antarctica (REMA) in combination with CryoSat-2.
 The DEMs can be used to to calculate surface elevation changes in both a Eulerian and Lagrangian framework, from which the latter is used to obtain high resolution basal melt rates.